mafifafm/pxt-microbit/docs/courses/csintro/conditionals/project.md

 In this example, pieces start out at full strength and lose points based on random events on the board.
 When two pieces meet on the same space, they battle.
 * Press A to enter the strength of piece A.
 * Then press B to enter the strength of piece B.
-* Shake the micro:bit to determine the winner of the battle, which is proportionately random to the strength of each piece.
+* Shake the Ragga to determine the winner of the battle, which is proportionately random to the strength of each piece.

 ```blocks
 let p2 = 0